-Holly Leber is a journalist based in Silver Spring, Maryland.
+Holly Leber Simmons is a writer and editor based in Silver Spring, Maryland.

 Her areas of coverage include the arts, culture, health and nutrition, cooking, family and gender issues, sex and romantic relationships, sustainable living, religion and personal profiles.

-Holly has worked for the Associated Press, Business Travel News, The Bayside Times and the Chattanooga Times Free Press.
+Holly has worked for the Associated Press, the Chattanooga Times Free Press, and the Daily Do Good, a DC-based company dedicated to promoting the work of nonprofit organizations and helping people find fun, easy ways to give back to the community.
 While at the Times Free Press, she was co-producer of a film criticism feature, Matinee Melee, and author of the popular and sometimes incendiary column, Love and Other Indoor Sports.

 Her work has appeared in USA Today, the L.A.
 Times, the International Herald Tribune, the Times of Israel, Washington Post Express, and on websites Mic.com and Paste, among others.